Skip to Content

 View from the top of a bowl of gnocchi tossed with diced chorizo, fresh tomatoes, diced courgettes and topped with shavings of parmesan and fresh basil with tomatoes and olive oil in the background.

 For a change from pasta, I love to eat gnocchi which cooks in under 5 minutes!
-My favourite gnocchi dish is our Gnocchi with Chorizo & Courgette, which I happily eat all Summer using the courgettes picked fresh in my garden.
+My favourite gnocchi dish is my Gnocchi with Chorizo & Courgette, which I happily eat all Summer using the courgettes picked fresh in my garden.

 A serving suggestion for salmon wrapped in parma ham with asparagus and roasted tomatoes.

-Another 30 minutes dish that my children have always enjoyed is our Oven Baked Salmon Fillet with Parma Ham.
+Another 30 minutes dish that my children have always enjoyed is my Oven Baked Salmon Fillet with Parma Ham.
 This great tasting dish is quick to prepare and takes no time at all to roast in the oven.

 A top down view of a spring bulgar wheat risotto with peas, asparagus and topped with tarragon, a glass of rose to the right and tarragon and lemon to the left.